orsenthil/senthil.learntosolveit.com-deploy/posts/2007/01/27/no-citations-from-wikipedia.md

 .. category: Education
 .. description: Discussion about Middlebury College's decision to ban Wikipedia as a citation source in student research papers.

-The history department of Middlebury College has taken measures to [stop citations from Wikipedia](http://www.insidehighered.com/news/2007/01/26/wiki) for student research papers.
+The history department of {{% wikipedia article="Middlebury College" %}} has taken measures to [stop citations from Wikipedia](http://www.insidehighered.com/news/2007/01/26/wiki) for student research papers.
 Yeah, that's in fact the correct thing to do.
 For research, we should always go to the primary source, and if that's not possible,